kgrid/kgrid-activator/docs/api.md

 ### `GET /actuator/activation/refresh`
 - All currently loaded endpoints (activated or not) are reactivated and replaced.
   - KOs are not reloaded from the shelf.
+  - Newly added KOs may have to be reloaded using the `reload` endpoint below.
+- Secured by default: Yes
 - Curl Command
   ```bash
   curl --location --request GET 'http://localhost:8080/actuator/activation/refresh'